 The concepts of loop and conditionals will be well ingrained alongside a way of making use of them creatively.
 This will help logical thinking while sparking the creative imagination the children have.

-- The interface is fairly easy to understand for the children and, hence, they will not get bored out of their skull while trying to figure out the interface.
+- The interface is fairly easy to understand for the children keeping them engaged.

-- Daisy the dinosaur is an attractive and engaging character that is good for the focus of such young children.
+- Daisy the Dinosaur is an attractive and engaging character that is good for the focus of young children.